shunichironomura/capsula/docs/cli-reference.md

 The run is restored at {YYYY-MM-DD}/{HHMMSS}-{name}, using the same layout as a locally created run.
 Downloaded files are verified against their recorded sizes and SHA-256 hashes.
 Absolute paths and paths containing .. are rejected.

+Where the run lands depends on its vault:

+- Runs of the configured vault go into the configured vault directory (`[vault] path` in `capsula.toml`).
+- Runs of another vault go into that vault's default location, `.capsula/<VAULT>/` under the project root, because the configured path describes the configured vault only.
+- A `--vault-path <PATH>` override (or `CAPSULA_VAULT_PATH`) always wins and is used as the destination for either vault.

 The _capsula metadata is reconstructed from the server's structured data.
 A _capsula/pulled.json marker records the source server and pull time.

 --force only replaces runs previously created by capsula pull, as identified by _capsula/pulled.json.
 Locally produced runs are never overwritten.
 Pulled runs cannot be uploaded again with capsula push.